zha12097/Decoding-Urban-Evolution-A-Parcel-Level-Blueprint-for-the-ILUTE-2.0-Land-Use-Module/README.md

 Land Use–Transport Interaction (LUTI) models are powerful tools for urban planning, but many existing frameworks are limited by coarse spatial resolutions, a neglect of policy constraints, and simplified representations of land use supply.
 This dissertation addresses these gaps by proposing a novel, high-resolution conceptual framework for the Land Use Supply module of the next-generation Integrated Land Use, Transportation, and Environment (ILUTE 2.0) model.

-The proposed framework operates at the **parcel level**, incorporates a full spectrum of **disaggregated land uses**, respects **Zoning By-Law regulations**, and is adaptable to different levels of data availability.
+The proposed framework operates at the parcel level, incorporates a full spectrum of disaggregated land uses, respects Zoning By-Law regulations, and is adaptable to different levels of data availability.
 The research proceeds in three main stages:

 1. **Parcel-Level Mapping of Permitted Land Use via Machine Learning** — A foundational study uses AI-driven methods to create a parcel-level digital map of permitted land uses from text-based Zoning By-Laws for the Greater Toronto–Hamilton Area (GTHA), overcoming significant data gaps.